Click one of the questions below to expand an answer:

 Our checkout system is through Paypal.
 You can checkout with a Paypal account, or checkout as a guest and pay with any credit card.
 We also take check or money order.

 What is your turn around time?

-Our turnaround time is usually less than 5 business days after receiving the camera.
+Our turnaround time is usually 1 to 2 weeks after receiving the camera.
 If your order is time sensitive, please let us know ahead of time.